opea-project/docs/guide/installation/k8s_install/k8s_instal_aws_eks.md

 ## Uploading images to an AWS Private Registry

 There are several reasons why your images might not be uploaded to a public image repository like Docker Hub.
-You can upload your image to an AWS private registry using following steps:
+You can upload your image to an AWS private registry using the following steps:

 1. Create a new ECR repository (if not already created):

+An Amazon ECR private repository contains your Docker images, Open Container Initiative (OCI) images, and OCI compatible artifacts.
+More information about Amazon ECR private repository: https://docs.aws.amazon.com/AmazonECR/latest/userguide/Repositories.html

 ```
 aws ecr create-repository --repository-name my-app-repo --region <region>